 If the parties have a permanent order and a parent only wishes to change the visitation schedule, a showing of changes circumstances is not required.
 For example, Mother and Father went to trial and now have a Judgment of Dissolution of Marriage containing final custody orders.
 Mother has sole physical custody and Father sees the child on Monday and Wednesday overnights.
 Father wishes to change the schedule to Wednesday and Thursday overnights.
 If Father files a motion to modify the visitation schedule, Father only has to show that the proposed change in the schedule is in the child’s best interests.
 Father does not need to show a substantial change of circumstances because although this is a final order, Father is only requesting a change to the visitation schedule.

-If you are unhappy with your custody order and wish to change it, please consult with a CA family law attorney to learn more about the requirements.
+If you are unhappy with your custody order and wish to change it, please consult with a Pasadena attorney to learn more about the requirements.